chinapedia/wikipedia.abstract.en/Page/Door.md

 Design and styles

-Florença_-_Portões_do_Paraíso_(146).jpg called _Gates of Paradise_, 1425-1452, gilded bronze, height: 5.2 m]] There are many kinds of doors, with different purposes.
+called _Gates of Paradise_, 1425-1452, gilded bronze, height: 5.2 m]] There are many kinds of doors, with different purposes.
 The most common type is the SINGLE-LEAF DOOR, which consists of a single rigid panel that fills the doorway.
 There are many variations on this basic design, such as the DOUBLE-LEAF DOOR or DOUBLE DOOR AND FRENCH WINDOWS, which have two adjacent independent panels hinged on each side of the doorway.

 -   A HALF DOOR or DUTCH DOOR[9] or STABLE DOOR is divided in half horizontally.
 Traditionally the top half can be opened to allow a horse or other animal to be fed, while the bottom half remains closed to keep the animal inside.
 This style of door has been adapted for homes.
 -   SALOON DOORS are a pair of lightweight swing doors often found in public bars, and especially associated with the American west.
 Saloon doors, also known as CAFE DOORS, often use bidirectional hinges that close the door regardless of which direction it is opened by incorporating springs.
 Saloon doors that only extend from knee-level to chest-level are known as BATWING DOORS.

-Gehgard_astvatsatsin_portal-IMG_2533.JPGn door of a church from the Geghard Monastery in Armenia]]
+n door of a church from the Geghard Monastery in Armenia]]

 -   A BLIND DOOR, GIBB DOOR, or JIB DOOR has no visible trim or operable components.
 It is designed to blend with the adjacent wall in all finishes, and visually to be a part of the wall, a disguised door.[10]
 -   A FRENCH DOOR consists of a frame around one or more transparent or translucent panels (called lights or lites) that may be installed singly, in matching pairs, or even as series.
 A matching pair of these doors is called a FRENCH WINDOW, as it resembles a door-height casement window.
 When a pair of French doors is used as a French window, the application does not generally include a central mullion (as do some casement window pairs), thus allowing a wider unobstructed opening.
 The frame typically requires a weather strip at floor level and where the doors meet to prevent water ingress.
 An espagnolette bolt may allow the head and foot of each door to be secured in one movement.
 The slender window joinery maximizes light into the room and minimizes the visual impact of the doorway joinery when considered externally.
 The doors of a French window often open outward onto a balcony, porch, or terrace and they may provide an entrance to a garden.